cri-o/cri-o/docs/crio.conf.5.md

  List of default sysctls.
 If it is empty or commented out, only the sysctls defined in the container json file by the user/kube will be added.

 **additional_devices**=[]
   List of additional devices.
+Specified as "<device-on-host>:<device-on-container>:<permissions>", for example: "--additional-devices=/dev/sdc:/dev/xvdc:rwm".
 If it is empty or commented out, only the devices defined in the container json file by the user/kube will be added.

 **hooks_dir**=["*path*", ...]
   Each `*.json` file in the path configures a hook for CRI-O containers.
 For more details on the syntax of the JSON files and the semantics of hook injection, see `oci-hooks(5)`.
 CRI-O currently support both the 1.0.0 and 0.1.0 hook schemas, although the 0.1.0 schema is deprecated.